-The loading level $\alpha_i$ for a segment $i$ is represented by:
+The loading level $\alpha_i$ for a segment $i$ is represented by

-Future loading configurations are obtained from the base case by re-scaling all active and reactive loads by $\alpha_i$ uniformly.
-The resulting vector of loads for a segment is thus given by:
+Future loading configurations are obtained from the base case by rescaling all active and reactive loads by $\alpha_i$ uniformly.
+The resulting vector of loads for a segment is thus given by

-Loading configurations are generated, for each segment $i$ and each $j=1..N_i$, through modification of initial $l_i^0$.
-It is done by adding Gaussian correction to each load with zero expected value and a respective standard deviation:
+Loading configurations are generated for each segment $i$ and each $j=1..N_i$ through modification of initial $l_i^0$.
+This is done by adding Gaussian correction to each load with zero expected value and a respective standard deviation:

-where, $\sigma_{l_i^0}$ is given by:
+where $\sigma_{l_i^0}$ is given by

 The choice of parameters used in our experimental test to sample the scenarios is described in Table~\ref{fig:ActualLDappr}.